-Strategic Plan: Principles of Care and Practice Guidance (DOC)
+Strategic Plan: Principles of Care and Practice Guidance l (DOC)

 The Bureau of Substance Addiction Services’ Strategic Plan describes BSAS’s authority and its purpose in articulating Principles of Care and Practice Guidance papers.
 The Plan also describes the process by which Practice Guidance papers are developed and issued, including the mechanism for providing feedback to BSAS.

-Principles of Care in Prevention, Treatment and Recovery (DOC)
+Principles of Care in Prevention, Treatment and Recovery l (DOC)

 The Bureau of Substance Addiction Services Principles of Care are built on its Mission Statement and on national standards of care.
 The Principles are intended as foundation reference points in program and service design and implementation.